Samyc2002/React-IDE/CONTRIBUTING.md

 - After pushing, make a PR (pull request) to the main branch of the actual repository
 - We will verify your PR post that and merge it if everything looks good.

-Please read the issues thouroughly and ask any questions to clarify your doubts before contributing so as to avoid misinterpretation.
+Please read through the README to get to know what all needs to be done.
+In case of any queries, use the chat platform for the team to clarify them.